JacoboRzts/DDoS-detection-on-SDN/README.md

 sh simulate type n k [syn] # optional for the ddos simulation
 ```

-> [!danger] Be careful with large number of hosts, especially with the DDoS simulation.
+> Be careful with large number of hosts, especially with the DDoS simulation.